 Selected Book for 'Battle of the Books", Anchorage School District 2009 and 2014

-Gold medal winner for best short story collection
+Gold medal winner for the best short story collection

 International 2011 eLit Book Awards for Literature

 Written over a quarter of a century, these two dozen stories embody the spirit of Alaska.
 There are stories about freezing to death at -60F, about bear and wolf attacks, about mammoths and shamans, about the harsh reality of Alaska's rugged wilderness, about the collision of cultures, about despair and triumph, and even a story about a failed 19th century polar expedition.